Rupee Sheds 06 Paisa Against Dollar - UrduPoint

 Rupee Sheds 06 Paisa Against Dollar

-Pakistani rupee on Tuesday depreciated by 06 paisa against the US dollar in the interbank trading and closed at Rs 277.74 against the previous day’s closing of Rs 277.68
+Pakistani rupee on Thursday depreciated by 06 paisa against the US dollar in the interbank trading and closed at Rs277.85 against the previous day’s closing of Rs 277.79

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Oct, 2024) Pakistani rupee on Tuesday depreciated by 06 paisa against the US dollar in the interbank trading and closed at Rs 277.74 against the previous day’s closing of Rs 277.68.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Oct, 2024) Pakistani rupee on Thursday depreciated by 06 paisa against the US dollar in the interbank trading and closed at Rs277.85 against the previous day’s closing of Rs 277.79.

-The Japanese yen remained unchanged and closed at Rs1.81, whereas an increase of 34 paisa was witnessed in the exchange rate of the British Pound, which traded at Rs360.39 as compared to the last day's closing of Rs 360.05.
+The Japanese yen went up by 01 paisa and closed at Rs1.82, whereas a decrease of 31 paisa was witnessed in the exchange rate of the British Pound, which traded at Rs361.02 as compared to the last day's closing of Rs 361.33.

-The exchange rate of the Emirates Dirham and the Saudi Riyal increased by 01 paisa and 02 paisa to close at Rs 75.61 and Rs 73.95 respectively.
+The exchange rate of the Emirates Dirham and the Saudi Riyal increased by 01 paisa each to close at Rs 75.64 and Rs 73.97 respectively.

 Recent Stories